-Treatment of WWTP effluents with ozone $(O_3)$ as oxidizer is one of the most studied chemical treatment technologies in Europe.
-Ozone oxidizes micropollutants directly or indirectly over HO radicals (Gerrity et al., 2011).
+Treatment of WWTP effluents with ozone (O_3) as oxidizer is one of the most studied chemical treatment technologies in Europe.
+Ozone oxidizes micropollutants directly or indirectly via HO radical formation (Gerrity et al. 2011).
 One of the first studies to remove DCF from wastewater was by Ternes et al. (2003).
-The authors employed ozone concentrations of 5.0 to 15.0 mg/L to investigate the removal efficiency in WWTP effluents which was > 96%.
-Magdeburg et al. (2014) described an oxidation efficiency of > 90 % for 9 different micropollutants including DCF by ozonisation of secondary effluent of WWTP using an ozone dose of 0.7 g/g DOC.
-These removal efficiencies are in the same range as reported by Hollender et al. (2009), Ternes et al. (2003) and Antoniou et al. (2013).
-Huber et al. (2005b) investigated the removal of estrogen activity by ozone at three different pH values (3, 7, and 11).
+The authors employed ozone concentrations of 5.0 to 15.0 mg L^{-1} to investigate the removal efficiency in WWTP effluents which was >96 %.
+Magdeburg et al. (2014) described an oxidation efficiency of >90 % for nine different micropollutants including DCF by ozonation of secondary effluent of WWTP using an ozone dose of 0.7 g g-1 DOC.
+These removal efficiencies are in the same range as reported by Hollender et al. (2009), Ternes et al. (2003), and Antoniou et al. (2013).
+Huber et al. (2005a) investigated the removal of estrogen activity by ozone at three different pH values (3, 7, and 11).
 Estrogenic activity had disappeared at pH 3, but residual activity remained after oxidation at pH 7 and 11, probably due to by-product formation.
-Suspected sludge particles could lead to higher ozone consumption, which might reduce the efficiency of ozone for DCF, E2 and EE2 (Hernandez-Leal et al. 2011).
-Recently Antoniou et al. (2013) investigated the required ozone doses for removing pharmaceuticals in wastewater effluents.
-They normalized the specific ozone dose to the dissolved organic carbon (DOC) of the effluent, which resulted in an applied ozone dose $(DDO_3/DOC)$ ratio of 0.67 for DCF.
+Suspended sludge particles could lead to higher ozone consumption, which might reduce the efficiency of ozone for DCF, E2, and EE2 (Hernández-Leal et al. 2011).
+Recently, Antoniou et al. (2013) investigated the required ozone doses for removing pharmaceuticals in wastewater effluents.
+They normalized the specific ozone